hongyuchen1030/accurate-operator-reproducibility/README.md

 This section contains procedures to **reproduce the accuracy experiments** presented in the paper
 **SIAM Journal on Scientific Computing: Accurate Intersection Point Calculation**.

 All required commands are stored in `./accuracy_experiments/run_accuracy_benchmark.sh`.
-Since the project relies on `mppp` support, it is recommended to use `GCC 13` for building.
+Since this code uses `libquadmath`, we recommend building with recent version of GCC.
+The following instructions build the code with GCC-13.

 > **Note:** All commands should be executed within the `./accuracy_experiments` directory.